-Current status of changes is presented at appropriate reviews, including project life-cycle reviews.
-Review of historical trends and details on open changes is also considered for reviews.
+The current status of changes is presented at appropriate reviews, including project life-cycle reviews.
+A review of historical trends and details on open changes is also considered for reviews.

 NASA users should consult Center Process Asset Libraries (PALs) for Center-specific guidance and resources related to methods, tools, and procedures for tracking and evaluating changes.

 NASA-specific configuration management planning information and resources are available in Software Processes Across NASA (SPAN), accessible to NASA users from the SPAN tab in this Handbook.

 Additional guidance related to tracking and evaluating changes to software may be found in the following related requirements in this Handbook:

 Projects with limited budgets or personnel could reduce the overhead of tracking and evaluating changes, collecting metrics, etc., by using automated change request tools.
 Using existing tools can reduce purchase and setup costs for the project and if the tools are familiar to team personnel, training and start-up costs may also be minimized.
 Some automated tools have multiple capabilities that can provide the team with the means to perform multiple change tracking and evaluation activities with a single tool.

 Additionally, small team size may be conducive to less formal evaluation methods, such as incorporating impact analysis into team meetings rather than holding separate meetings or assigning separate tasks with formal reports due to an evaluation board.
 Even though small projects may use less formal methods of tracking and evaluating changes, it is still very important to have a record of the changes and associated decisions so the team can have confidence in the final products.